What is a co-op?

 What is the Co-op’s legal status?
 Are member-owners liable?

 The Co-op is incorporated in Pennsylvania as a not-for-profit cooperative enterprise.
-The Co-op is not a 501c(3) tax exempt charitable organization, so member equity is not tax deductible.
+The Co-op is not a 501c(3) tax-exempt charitable organization, but our fiscal sponsor is (which means that donations to the Co-op can be considered tax-exempt).
 Similar to an LLC, our legal status shields individual member-owners’ assets from a liability suit.
 In the event that the Co-op is sued, the Board of Directors is the responsible party; the Co-op carries liability insurance to protect its assets and the Board members.

 How can I help the Co-op?